tczajka/sorting-searching/about.md

 A blog about algorithms and data structures, tending towards the more theoretical side.

-The author, <a href="https://www.mimuw.edu.pl/~tczajka/cv/resume.html">Tomek Czajka</a>, is an algorithm expert.
+The author, <a href="https://www.mimuw.edu.pl/~tczajka/cv/resume.html">Tomek Czajka</a>, is an algorithm and C++ expert.
 He has won multiple international programming competitions, including ACM ICPC and TopCoder.
 He has worked for Google and SpaceX.

 Contact him at tczajka@gmail.com.